 This problem encouraged you to work as a group to discover all of the different shapes on the cards.
 Part of the challenge was to describe the shapes (or part of them) on your own card and understand the explanation of others.
 In this way, you could work together to determine all of the different shapes in the Jig Shapes challenge.

-Charlie from The Haberdashers' Aske's Boys' School suggested that it's good to try and describe the sides and edges that you see on your card.
+Charlie, from The Haberdashers' Aske's Boys' School, suggested that it's good to try to describe the sides and edges that you see on your card.
 He also suggested describing any whole shapes.